 5 people favorited this theater

-The Curran opened on September 10, 1922.
-It was built at a cost of $800,000 by Curran and Schubert; Alfred Henry Jacobs was the architect.
+The Curran Theatre opened on September 10, 1922.
+It was built at a cost of $800,000 by Curran and Schubert Theatres; Alfred Henry Jacobs was the architect.

-Did the Curran every show a film?
-Yes!
-In 1925, the film version of “Phantom of the Opera”, starring the legendary Lon Chaney was screened at the Curran, thereby qualifying it for inclusion in this project.
+On September 3, 1921 it was renamed Century Theater with a screening of “Queen of Sheba” starring Betty Blythe.
+In 1925, the film version of “Phantom of the Opera”, starring the legendary Lon Chaney was shown at the Curran Theatre.

 Just login to your account and subscribe to this theater